Doubly robust learning for causal inference

 An area of causal learning and in particular ML-style causal learning, about which I should learn.
 It looks a lot like instrumental variables regression, except that the latter is usually presented in a strictly linear context.

-I was introduced to this area from Künzel et al. (2019) by Mike McKenna.
+I was introduced to this area by Künzel et al. (2019) (thanks to Mike McKenna).
 That paper introduces a generic intervention estimator for ML methods.

 See also Mishler and Kennedy (2021).
 Maybe related: Shalit, Johansson, and Sontag (2017), Shi, Blei, and Veitch (2019).